Sargis-Hovsepyan/Sargis-Hovsepyan/README.md

 ## 🚀 About Me

-⚡I am Sargis, a Bachelor of Science in Computer Science with a passion for learning and development in the field of computer science.
-My journey has been enriched by a dual educational experience, with theoretical foundations from the American University of Armenia (AUA) and practical skills from 42 Yerevan Programming School 🔥.
+B.Sc. in Computer Science and M.Sc. in Computer & Information Sciences from the American University of Armenia, and a graduate of 42 Yerevan Programming School.
+I combine theoretical foundations with hands-on experience in software development and computational problem-solving.
+I like to think of myself as someone who codes not just to make things work, but to make them work efficiently.

-## 👨‍🎓 Education and Area of Interest
+## 👨‍💻 Interest Areas

-- 🎓 Bachelor of Computer Science from the American University of Armenia (AUA).
-- 🌱 Continuing education at 42 Programming School in Yerevan.
-- 🔭 Currently pursuing a Master's degree at AUA.

-🎇 I am currently interested in

-- Back End Development, with a focus on Java and C++
-- High-Performance Algorithms and Distributed Systems
 - Geospatial Data Science
 - Bioinformatics
-- IT Security
+- Back-End Development

-## 🛠️Technical Proficiencies

-My educational journey has provided me with a diverse skill set and a strong foundation in various programming practices and tools.

-At 42 School, I acquired hands-on experience and expertise in:

-- 💻 **C and C++:**  Mastering the fundamentals and delving into advanced concepts such as system administration, networking, and threading.
-  I've also honed my skills in object-oriented programming (OOP) in C++ and utilized the basics of Standard Template Library (STL).
-- 🐍 **Python:** Leveraging Python for various projects and challenges, enhancing my understanding of programming logic and fundamentals.
-- 🐳 **Version Control and DevOps:** Proficiency in using Git and GitHub for version control, along with practical experience in terminal use and containerization with Docker.
-- 🌐 **Web Development:** Building a web project with technologies like NestJS, PostgreSQL, and React, showcasing my ability to work on the complex backend logic and integrate different technologies seamlessly.
-- 🤝 **Soft Skills:** Developing essential soft skills through collaborative projects and teamwork.

-Furthermore, my studies at the American University of Armenia (AUA) provided me with theoretical fundamentals and advanced concepts in computer science, including:

-- 📊📈 **Mathematics:** Rigorous coursework in Calculus, Discrete Math, Linear Algebra, Real Analysis, Numerical Analysis, optimization, Probability, and Statistics.
+- High-Performance Algorithms & Distributed Systems

-- 💡🔒 **Computer Science:** Covering a wide range of topics such as Introduction to Computer Science, Object-Oriented Programming, Data Structures, Algorithms, Databases, Machine Learning, Cloud Computing, Image Processing, Cryptography, and Cybersecurity.
+Good theoretical foundation in Mathematics, Algorithms, Databases, Machine Learning, Cloud Computing, Cryptography, and Cybersecurity.

-🚀 Combining practical skills from 42 School with theoretical knowledge from AUA has equipped me with a comprehensive understanding of programming practices, tools, and concepts, enabling me to tackle diverse challenges in the field of computer science with confidence.
+In other words: I know where the rabbit holes are—and I’m willing to dive.

 ## 🙂 Profile

 Welcome to my GitHub!
-Here, you can explore the diverse projects I've undertaken at 42 Yerevan and beyond.
-Whether you're seeking assistance with a project 🗣️, looking for detailed explanations of my code 💬, or just want to connect over a drink 🍻, feel free to reach out.
-You can find me on Discord, where I go by
+Here, you can explore the projects I’ve undertaken at 42 Yerevan and beyond.
+Whether you need assistance with a project, a deep dive into my code, or just want to debate, feel free to reach out.
-Nathaniel (Nathaniel#6654).
-Let's collaborate and create something amazing together! 🚀
+You can find me on Discord: `Nathaniel#6654`.
+Let’s build something that actually matters. 🚀

 ## 📈 Github User Stats
 <p align="center">